oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Follow the below steps for the target database that you have provisioned using steps not mentioned in this livelab.

-   Check the size of the target database ASM diskgroup or File System to make sure adequate storage is provisioned and available on the

-   target database server.
+   Check the size of the target database ASM diskgroup or File System to make sure adequate storage is provisioned and available on the target database server.

-   Below is a sample output of lsdg (check diskgroup details) command.
+   Below is a sample output of lsdg (command to check diskgroup details) command.

    ![Image showing lsdg output from target database server](./images/target-db-lsdg.png)

-   Please note that the **Usable_file_MB** in the output shows the available space in for a specific diskgroup which should be higher than the size of your source database.
+   Please note that the **Usable\_file\_MB** in the output shows the available space for a specific diskgroup which should be higher than the size of your source database.

 7. Check connectivity.